 If turned on, digest mode bundles emails together.
 It’s typical to get one bundle a day, but on busy lists there can be more.

-Mailman lists are generally more work for the moderator: mail that is held for moderation will need to be examined and sent out or discarded.
+Mailman lists are generally more work for the moderator: mail that is held for moderation will need to be reviewed for approval before release to the list.

 While Mailman lists can’t be used for access control, Mailman does offer a robust set of administrative controls and many configuration options.